Ubaid-Ghante/VoiceCloningPipelineServer/README.md

 > [!WARNING]
 > This **only** support the `uv` installation method.
 Other tools, such as `conda`
-> or `pip` . `uv` is [up to 115x faster](https://github.com/astral-sh/uv/blob/main/BENCHMARKS.md)
+> or `pip` will not work. `uv` is [up to 115x faster](https://github.com/astral-sh/uv/blob/main/BENCHMARKS.md)
 > than `pip`.

 2. Install ffmpeg on your machine from [here](https://www.ffmpeg.org/download.html).
-We need this to extract audio from video and other services in the project. \
+We need this to extract audio from video, convert formats, find video lenght, overlay audio and other services in the project. \
-   For Linux
+   For Linux (Ubuntu/Debian) users, you can install it via the following commands:

 ```bash
 sudo add-apt-repository ppa:savoury1/ffmpeg4